Back to

 The sandstone tower was built in the 13th century.
 The stone is very soft and has needed a lot of expensive restoration.

 The outside of the tower bears a number of interesting marks.
-On the south side (to the left of the church door) there are a number of marks made by musket balls; probably from around the time of the civil war.
-It's not known when or why.
+On the south side (to the left of the church door) there are a number of marks made by musket balls.
+The webmaster has been informed that this was the result of a civil War skirmish which passed through the village, ending a few miles away at Tong Church.

 Beneath these, and around the north side of the tower are "sharpening marks"; believed to have been made in medieval times by people sharpening arrow heads, in the days when practising your archery skills was compulsory for men of fighting age.